ietf/www.ietf.org/README.md

 # Relationship to previous content
 * **[Tao of the IETF](https://www.ietf.org/about/participate/tao/)**.
 The Tao has now evolved into the new set of documents above, which are in many cases largely drawn from Tao content and covering the same subject matter, though written differently.
-* **[Informal Guide to the Standard Process](https://www.ietf.org/standards/process/informal/)**.
-This will, if possible, be incorporated into the new content.

 # Content style guide